marisademeglio/docssite/README.md

         0.2.0.zip
 ```

-The `0.1.0/` directory was created from `history/0.1.0.zip`, saved from the first build and downloaded from the site specified in `LIVE_SITE` for the second build to use.
+The `0.1.0/` directory was created from `history/0.1.0.zip`, saved from the first build and downloaded from the site specified in `LIVE_HISTORY` for the second build to use.

 `_site/` always has the latest version.